 This series of annual PhD research exchange visits is offered from 2016 to 2019 between UCT and UEA.
 For each of these three years the scheme will sponsor 3 or 4 PhD students from both UEA and UCT to spend a short period of their study at the partner institution, conducting research that will promote future South African well-being interest as part of their PhD project, and undertaking training in career-enhancing multi-disciplinary scientific skills.

-We are now welcoming applications from UCT registered students for 3-month placements at UEA to begin during the course of 2018.
-The deadline for application is 15 October 2017.
+We are now welcoming applications from UCT registered students for 3-month placements at UEA to begin during the course of 2018/2019.

 • Students should be working on topics within the broad areas of climate change described above.